geerteltink/devops/docs/latest/_index.md

 ## Getting started

-You need to export your forked project first:
+You need to clone your forked project first:

 ```bash
 git clone git@github.com:<your_username>/<project>.git